-Reforestation Planting of forests on lands that have previously contained forests but that have been converted to some other use.
-For a discussion of the term forest and related terms such as afforestation, reforestation and deforestation, see the IPCC Special Report on Land Use, Land-Use Change, and Forestry (IPCC, 2000), information provided by the United Nations Framework Convention on Climate Change (UNFCCC, 2013), the report on Definitions and Methodological Options to Inventory Emissions from Direct Human-induced Degradation of Forests and Devegetation of Other Vegetation Types (IPCC, 2003).
-See also Deforestation, Afforestation and Reducing Emissions from Deforestation and Forest Degradation (REDD+).
+Planting of forests on lands that have previously contained forests but that have been converted to some other use.
+[Footnote: For a discussion of the term forest and related terms such as afforestation, reforestation and deforestation, see the IPCC Special Report on Land Use, Land-Use Change, and Forestry (IPCC, 2000), information provided by the United Nations Framework Convention on Climate Change (UNFCCC, 2013), the report on Definitions and Methodological Options to Inventory Emissions from Direct Human-induced Degradation of Forests and Devegetation of Other Vegetation Types (IPCC, 2003).]

+See also Deforestation, and Afforestation, and Reducing Emissions from Deforestation and Forest Degradation (REDD+).

+Region

-Region A region is a relatively large-scale land or ocean area characterized by specific geographical and climatological features.
+A region is a relatively large-scale land or ocean area characterized by specific geographical and climatological features.
 The climate of a land-based region is affected by regional and local scale features like topography, land use characteristics and large water bodies, as well as remote influences from other regions, in addition to global climate conditions.
-The IPCC defines a set of standard regions for analyses of observed climate trends and climate model projections (see Figure 3.2; AR5, SREX).
+The IPCC defines a set of standard regions for analyses of observed climate trends and climate model projections (see Fig. 3.2; AR5, SREX).

-Remaining carbon budget Estimated cumulative net global anthropogenic CO_2 emissions from the start of 2018 to the time that anthropogenic CO_2 emissions reach net zero that would result, at some probability, in limiting global warming to a given level, accounting for the impact of other anthropogenic emissions.
+Remaining carbon budget

+Cumulative global CO2 emissions from the start of 2018 to the time that CO2 emissions reach net-zero that would result in a given level of global warming.